umuro/reducer/README.md

 # Reducer

-Map MathJs parse tree to LISP and run LISP
+Map MathJs parse tree to LISP-like code tree and reduce (run) the code tree to an answer CodeTree is LISP inspired.
 All syntatic sugar can be mapped to LISP.
 Therefore MathJs becomes a complete functional programming language

 ## Installation